pro1tocol/Linux-Novice-Function/README.md

 # Linux-Novice-Function-1.0.2
 -----------------------------
-This repository is used to store descriptions of commands and tools commonly used in the Linux/Save for beginners
+This repository is used to store descriptions of commands and tools commonly used in the Linux

+Save for beginners

 -----------------------------